COVID-19 Registered Trials – and analysis

-Antiviral drugs that are effective against DNA viruses, such as HIV, would not be expected to be as efficacious.
+Antiviral drugs that are effective against viruses such as HIV, whose action is mediated by DNA after conversion by reverse transcriptase, which the coronavirus does not contain, would not be expected to be as efficacious.
 Although some have been shown to be effective in vitro against 2019-nCoV, that is no guarantee of in vivo efficacy.

 Chloroquine has been shown to be effective, both in vitro and clinically, against the coronavirus that caused SARS in 2003-4, SARS-CoV-1.
 Again, this does not predict clinical efficacy in COVID-19.